 Caretakers play a vital role by providing food and shelter to feral and stray cats.

 If you are a resident of Lake County, Illinois who is caring for outdoor cats, we want to help you.
 Caretakers can get access to spay/neuter services through Spay and Stay.
 Our support staff will provide guidance and direct you to our available resources.
-If you are feeding feral cats and would like access to spay/neuter services, see Our Process to download the caretaker registration form and begin your application.
+If you are feeding feral cats and would like access to spay/neuter services, see Our Process for more information.

 If you live outside of Lake County, Illinois, see TNR Resources for who to contact in your area.